 Details

-Using survey_prop is equivalent to leaving out the x argument in survey_mean and this calculates the proportion represented within the data, with the last grouping variable "unpeeled". interact allows for "unpeeling" multiple variables at once.
+Using survey_prop is equivalent to leaving out the x argument in survey_mean and setting proportion = TRUE and this calculates the proportion represented within the data, with the last grouping variable "unpeeled". interact allows for "unpeeling" multiple variables at once.

 Examples